papa-joe/fastapi-graphql-project/README.md

 ## SETUP
 Make sure you have python3 setup on your machine.
-Clone the repo, start a new virtual enviroment in the root folder(recommended), then run
+Clone the repo, start a new virtual enviroment in the root folder(recommended), change the db_name and user_name in db.py to the database name and username on your postgresql then run

 ```
 pip install -r packages.txt